 What’s that siding?
 Are those red or white cedar shingles?
-And how many inches of clapboard should be exposed to the weather?
-Today, straight answers to some of our most-asked questions about exterior materials.
+How many inches of clapboard should be exposed to the weather?
+Today, straight answers to some of frequently asked questions about exterior materials.

-Which shingles do you use on an exterior?
+Which shingles are most often specified on an exterior?

-On shingle-style homes, we call for white cedar shingles on exterior walls, typically with a kick out or splay as the shingle hits the stone foundation.
-Shingles can be multifaceted, offering not only texture but also variation where desired.
-At times, we specify wavy shingles to imply a nautical theme, or introduce diamond shingles in a peak or within a portion of the elevation to break up the uniformity.
+On shingle-style homes, we typically specify white cedar shingles on exterior walls, often with a kick out or splay as the shingle hits the stone foundation.
+Shingles can be multifaceted, offering not only texture but variation where desired.
+At times, wavy shingles may be specified to imply a nautical theme, or diamond shingles may be introduced in a peak or within a portion of the elevation to break up the uniformity.
 Occasionally our shingle-style homes will include shingled columns in the style of architectural giants McKim, Mead and White who operated at the turn of the 20th century.

-On a home where we want something different than the smooth, consistent lines of a traditional white cedar shingle, our go-to is the Canadian-made swirl siding for its significant variegation.
-The period-correct bark-look edge was a Royal Barry Wills staple from the 1930s.
+On a home with a different attitude than the smooth, consistent lines of a traditional white cedar shingle, another option is the Canadian-made swirl siding for its period-correct bark-look edge, which was a Royal Barry Wills staple in the 1930s.
 With a totally different texture than uniform straight-edged shingles, the swirl siding has a chamfered edge with variation in width.
-They represent a different approach to a timeless home, one that we consider depending on location and context of the neighborhood.
+This shingle represents a different approach to a timeless home, one that we consider depending on the location and context of the neighborhood.

-How can I get that coastal New England grey color on exterior shingles?
+What’s the best way to achieve a coastal New England weathered grey color on exterior shingles?

-Oftentimes we’re asked about what we use to stain the shingles on our homes.
-Our secret weapon here is the New England sea air.
-In coastal communities where we specify white cedar shingles, we call for them to simply weather to their beautiful natural grey.
-However, the salt content of the air is required in order for that to happen.
+Realistically there is no replacement for New England sea air which weathers white cedar shingles to their beautiful natural grey – the salt content of the air does the job with little to no assistance.
 If a home is not on the water—even in New England—the cedar shingles will not become the classic grey that so many homeowners desire.
-In that case, we attempt a semi-transparent stain in order to get close to the coastal grey coloration.
-The grey color will not be the same as it would have been if the shingle was exposed to our sea air, but oftentimes it satisfies a homeowner’s want for the classic grey look.
+In that case, we attempt to get close to the coastal grey coloration with a semi-transparent stain.
+The grey color will not be the same as it would have been if the shingle were exposed to our sea air, but oftentimes it satisfies a homeowner’s want for the classic grey look.
 Another option if a shingled home is not on the water is to paint the shingles for an appealing visual composition.

 What about clapboard?
-How many inches should I expose to the weather?
+How many inches should be exposed to the weather?

-Many of our Federal revival projects and homes with a more cottage feel are done with cedar clapboard siding.
+Many of our Federal revival projects and homes with a cottage feel are finished with cedar clapboard siding.
 Cedar clapboard gives the patina of age even if it a property might be new construction or an addition onto an existing structure.
-While the standard is to typically expose 4.5” of clapboard to the weather, we often call for exposing only 3”.
+While the standard typically exposes 4.5” of clapboard to the weather, we often expose only 3”.
 As a result, more horizontal lines are seen on the exterior of a home.
-Conversely, on a larger home, we might call for 5” to be exposed so that from a distance the house might appear smaller than it actually is.
+Conversely, on a larger home, we might call for 5” to be exposed so that from a distance the house may appear smaller in scale.
 In this way, clapboard can be thought of as an excellent architectural scaling device.

-When stylistically appropriate, especially on shingle style homes, we will specify a cedar shake roof composed of red cedar.
-The cedar shingles are durable and typically last for 50 years or more.
-Specifically related to rot, building technologies have advanced so significantly, to the point where rot is really not a concern for new roofs any longer.
-Underneath our cedar roofs, we typically call for Cedar Breather which acts as a barrier so the shingles never sit right on top of the plywood and are less prone to rot than they were long ago.
+When stylistically appropriate, especially on shingle style homes, we will specify a red cedar shake roof.
+These durable cedar shingles can last for 50 years or more.
+Specifically related to rot, building technologies have advanced significantly to the point where rot is really not a concern for new cedar roofs.
+Underneath, we typically call for Cedar Breather which acts as a barrier, so the shingles don’t sit right on the plywood and are less prone to rot than they were long ago.